Altered Brain pH and Lactate Levels as a Common Factor Across Neuropsychiatric Disorders

 I. Common Phenomenon Across Disorders: Approximately 30% of the 109 types of animal models exhibited significant changes in brain pH and lactate levels, emphasizing the widespread occurrence of energy metabolism changes in the brain across various neuropsychiatric conditions.

 II.
 Environmental Factors as a Cause: Models simulating depression through psychological stress, and those induced to develop diabetes or colitis, which have a high comorbidity risk for depression, showed decreased brain pH and increased lactate levels.
-This suggests that various acquired environmental factors could contribute to these changes.
+This suggests that various acquired environmental factors might contribute to these changes.

 III.
 Cognitive Impairment Link: A comprehensive analysis integrating behavioral test data revealed a predominant association between increased brain lactate levels and impaired working memory.
 This sheds light on a key aspect of cognitive dysfunction.